 The surprise of the 2011 season, Keegan Bradley came out of nowhere to capture two wins during his rookie season, including the PGA Championship in August.
 Considering that Bradley didn't come into the 2011 season with lofty expectations, you have to wonder if the season was a fluke.
 That's not to say that he can't continue at this level, it's just that when players outperform expectations by as much as Bradley did last year, you have to take a step back and consider all the possibilities.

 Bradley finished inside the top-25 on the Nationwide Tour last season in what was his rookie season on that tour.
 It's unlikely, though, that he can pull another rabbit out of his hat this season on the PGA TOUR.
 A case of too much too soon.

 More Fantasy News

-Bradley closed with a one-under 69 on Sunday at the TOUR Championship to finish four-over and tied for 26th.
+Bradley closed with an even-par 73 on Sunday at the Sentry Tournament of Champions to finish one-under and tied for 27th.

 15th place at Hero World Challenge

 Bradley picked up a 15th place finish at the Hero World Challenge after his two-under 70 on Sunday.